 By the end of Michaelmas Term, Year 2: students' progress on their research project is assessed through a transfer of status process.
+(Early in Michaelmas term, apply for transfer of status.
+Complete transfer of status by the end of the term).

-To progress you will be expected to have passed the exams on the core courses in term 1.
+To progress you will be expected to have passed the assessments on the core courses and electives.
 You may be examined on these courses at your Transfer exam if you have not passed.
-You should also have completed the required transferable skills courses, research integrity course, and teaching training as outlined above.
-Students are also required to take part in the cohort activities and any absences from these must be explained.
+You should also have completed the required transferable skills courses, research integrity course, and teaching as outlined above.
+Students are also required to take part in cohort activities and any absences from these must be explained.

 In order to transfer, you must also write a short dissertation which is specifically for the purpose of supporting that transfer application.
 Don't underestimate the amount of time it will take to write your dissertation and polish it to the required standard.